Introducing recommended courses, weather forecasts, live cameras, and course maps for Hachimantai Resort Panorama & Shimokura

 Hachimantai Resort Panorama & Shimokura is a ski resort like this

 This highland resort stretches out on the north side of Mt.
 Iwate and is made up of Panorama Ski Resort, which spreads out behind the base of Hachimantai Mountain Hotel, and Shimokura Ski Resort, which unfolds on the eastern slope of Shimokurayama, a corner of Hachimantai.
-Both ski resorts are about a 10-minute ride away by free shuttle bus, and the lift tickets are the same, so you can come and go as you please.
+Both resorts are about a 10-minute free shuttle bus ride away, and the lift tickets are the same, so you can travel freely between them.
 Panorama is the place to enjoy a relaxing resort life in hot springs, while Shimokura is the place to go if you want to tackle powder snow.
 Each resort is unique in its own way

 Located on the eastern slope of Mt.
 Shimokura at an altitude of 1,177m, Shimokura Ski Resort is well-protected from winds and boasts a 99.4% lift operation rate.
 The resort is also home to the finest, most moisture-free powder known as "ultralight powder."
 In addition to the slopes, the resort also offers four types of tree run areas where you can fully enjoy the powder